 Introduction / History

 Their traditional occupation is making leather goods.
 The villagers compensate them for their services by giving them a fixed quantity of grain.
 They are also engaged in rearing pigs, goats and sheep, or working in industries, construction and other kinds of manual work.
+Some of the Arundhatiyar are artists, painters, craftsmen, and engaged in leather and embroidery work, while others are teachers, businessmen and in the defense industry.
 Today their occupations are much more varied and include jobs in many areas.
+Arundhatiyar women participate in economic activities and also contribute to the family income.

+In spite of the implementation of various developmental programs for education, they have not made much progress and have a literacy rate of only 15 percent.
 They are known to adorn their bodies with tattoo designs.
 Both men and women consume local made alcohol.

-In spite of the implementation of various developmental programs for education, they have not made much progress and have a literacy rate of only 15 percent.

-India Missions Association - Edited by Philipose Vaidyar Copyrighted © Used with permission
+India Missions Association - Edited by Philipose Vaidyar, Copyrighted © Used with permission